-In March 2006, the stockholders of the Company approved a stock purchase agreement (the "GA Agreement") with General Atlantic Partners 82, L.P., GapStar, LLC, GAP Coinvestments III, LLC, GAP Coinvestments IV, LLC, GAP Coinvestments CDA, L.P. and GAPCO GmbH & Co.
+In March 2006, the stockholders of the Company approved a stock purchase agreement (the "Stock Purchase Agreement") with General Atlantic Partners 82, L.P., GapStar, LLC, GAP Coinvestments III, LLC, GAP Coinvestments IV, LLC, GAP Coinvestments CDA, L.P. and GAPCO GmbH & Co.
 KG (collectively "General Atlantic") whereby General Atlantic acquired a 10% equity interest in NYMEX Holdings.

-In November 2006, the Company completed its initial public offering and shares of its common stock began trading on the New York Stock Exchange under the symbol "NMX".
+In November 2006, the Company completed an initial public offering of its common stock which is listed on the New York Stock Exchange under the symbol "NMX".

-Additionally, in November 2006, the Company and COMEX closed a transaction, which among other things, expands the ability of the Company to provide COMEX electronic trading privileges to third parties, as well as to list all COMEX contracts for side-by-side trading.
+Additionally, in November 2006, the Company and COMEX closed a transaction, which among other things, expanded the ability of the Company to provide COMEX electronic trading privileges to third parties, as well as to list all COMEX contracts for side-by-side trading.